 - In a personal relationship, accountability could involve staying true to your word, being reliable and trustworthy, or owning up to your mistakes.

-- Regarding personal growth and development, accountability might mean setting goals and then taking action to achieve them or being accountable for your own happiness and success.
+- Regarding personal growth and development, accountability might mean setting goals and taking action to achieve them or being accountable for your happiness and success.

 Accountability is critical to maintaining trust and confidence in our personal and professional lives.
-When we are accountable, we are sending a message that we can be relied on and reliable and trustworthy.
+When we are accountable, we send a message that we can be relied on and reliable and trustworthy.
 Accountability also demonstrates our commitment to taking responsibility for our words and actions.
-Accountability is an essential component of any healthy relationship, whether it be personal or professional.
+Accountability is essential to any healthy relationship, whether personal or professional.

 How To Create A Culture Of Accountability Within An Organization?